Network Valuation in Financial Systems: Appendix: Proofs of Theorems and Propositions

+For the sake of readability, in the proofs we suppress the explicit dependence on $t$ whenever there is no risk of ambiguity.

-To prove it we just need to show that: (a) the function $\Phi$ maps a complete lattice into itself, $\Phi : T \rightarrow T$, (b) the function $\Phi$ is an order-preserving function.
+{\ref{Tarski}} \begin{theorem}[Existence of greatest and least solution] If all valuations functions in the map $\Phi$ take values in $[0,1]$ and are non-decreasing, the set of equations \eqref{eq:compact} admits a greatest solution $\mathbf{E}^{\mathrm{max}}(t)$ and a least solution $\mathbf{E}^{\mathrm{min}}(t)$. \end{theorem} \begin{proof} To prove it we just need to show that: (a) the function $\Phi$ maps a complete lattice into itself, $\Phi : \Lambda \rightarrow \Lambda$, (b) the function $\Phi$ is an order-preserving function.
 To prove (a) we notice that if valuation functions are feasible then: